-During the 2012 season, GMHA competed an extensive Cross-Country Upgrade Project.
-The project resulted in many new cross-country fences for all levels, along with improvements to the footing across the course.
+During the 2012 season, GMHA completed an extensive Cross-Country Upgrade Project.
+The project resulted in many new cross-country fences for all levels, along with improvements to the footing along the course.

 In the Spring of 2013, GMHA completed a major Footing System Upgrade Project.
 All four rings (and the lunging circle) have European Geo-Textile footing, which improves the safety and performance of horses across the disciplines.
 This improvement puts GMHA’s footing on par with the top competition sites in the country.

-Stabling: Six permanent barns (5 shedrow barns plus the historic Upwey Barn) plus two temporary stabling areas for a total of 196 stalls.
+Stabling: Six permanent barns (5 shed-row barns including the historic Upwey Barn) plus four temporary stabling areas for a total of 220 stalls.
 All stalls are 10 ‘x 10’ with rubber mats.
-Permanent stalls have dropdown window grates.
+Permanent stalls have drop-down window grates.

-Cafe: GMHA’s Full Cheek Cafe is located in the center of our grounds, next door to the Youth Center building.
-The cafe offers sandwiches, salads, snacks, beverages, and more to our hungry competitors.
+Cafe & Food Truck Service: GMHA’s Full Cheek Cafe and Food Truck Vendors are located in the center of our grounds, next door to the Youth Center building.
+They offer sandwiches, salads, soups, snacks, beverages, and more to our hungry competitors.